You are here

 Elyse Maxwell is the Health Communications Manager for TSET.
 She graduated from the University of Oklahoma with a bachelor’s degree in Journalism and Public Relations and holds a Masters in Public Relations and Corporate Communications from Georgetown University in Washington, DC.
 During her time in DC, Maxwell worked for a national nonprofit and later joined a public relations agency after moving back to Oklahoma City.
 There she managed community relations, strategic communications and public affairs efforts for local and national corporate, government and nonprofit clients.

 Samuel McClendon is a Program Officer at TSET.
-He brings nearly five years of consulting experience in the implementation of evidence-based prevention and control strategies related to tobacco, alcohol and other drugs.
+He brings over 10 years of consulting experience in the implementation of evidence-based prevention and control strategies related to tobacco, alcohol and other drugs.
 Most recently, he was a Communities of Excellence program consultant with the Oklahoma State Department of Health.
 McClendon has also served as a Prevention Services Specialist with the Oklahoma Department of Mental Health and Substance Abuse Services (ODMHSAS) providing technical assistance and consulting services to local grantees under the Strategic Prevention Framework State Incentive Grants.
-McClendon has also been a child protective services worker, a mentor for young adults in a community-based transitional living program and a substance abuse services specialist with the ODMHSAS.
-Samuel received his Bachelor of Arts in Psychology from Oklahoma Baptist University.
+McClendon has also served as a child protective services worker and a mentor for young adults in a community-based transitional living program.
+Samuel received his Bachelor of Arts in Psychology from Oklahoma Baptist University and a Master of Public Administration degree from the University of Central Oklahoma.

 Sr. Program Officer